apache/superset/UPDATING.md

     - EMAIL_REPORTS_USER
 ### Other

+## 1.1.0

+### Breaking Changes

+- This is the first release since we adopted semantic versioning ([SIP-57](https://github.com/apache/superset/issues/12566)).
+There are no breaking changes in 1.1.0 since this is a minor release.

+### Potential Downtime

+- [13111](https://github.com/apache/superset/pull/13111) has a database migration that replaces `directed_force` charts with newer `graph_chart` charts based on Apache ECharts.
+- [13216](https://github.com/apache/superset/pull/13216) adds a UUID column to models that are missing it.
+The original migration script that added the column would incorrectly complete when the column couldn't be added, resulting in a broken schema.
+The script is optimized for MySQL and Postgres, so depending on the database and the number of objects this migration might take considerable time.
+- [12960](https://github.com/apache/superset/pull/12960) populates the granularity parameter in existing charts.
+Depending on the number of charts without a `granularity` or `granularity_sqla param` this might take considerable time.
+- [13052](https://github.com/apache/superset/pull/13052) updates the label in existing pie charts, setting `label_type` from `pie_label_type`.
+Depending on the number of pie charts this might take considerable time.
+- [12680](https://github.com/apache/superset/pull/12680) creates a new table, `dashboard_roles`, for role based dashboard level access.
+- [12552](https://github.com/apache/superset/pull/12552) updates charts that have the time range defined using "until" and "since".
+Depending on the number of charts this might take considerable time.

+### Deprecations

+- [12552](https://github.com/apache/superset/pull/12552) removes the use of unclear time offsets, eg, "30 days".
+An error message is displayed if the user doesn't specify "ago" or "later", instructing the user of the correct format.
+- [12627](https://github.com/apache/superset/pull/12627) deprecates the legacy alerts module.

+### Other

-[shillelagh](https://github.com/betodealmeida/shillelagh/) is now the recommended module to connect Superset to Google Spreadsheets, since it's more robust and has extensive test coverage.
+- [shillelagh](https://github.com/betodealmeida/shillelagh/) is now the recommended module to connect Superset to Google Spreadsheets since it's more robust and has extensive test coverage.
 You should uninstall the `gsheetsdb` module and install the `shillelagh` module in its place.
-Shillelagh is a drop-in replacement, so no modifications are needed to be done on existing queries, datasets or charts.
+Shillelagh is a drop-in replacement, so no modifications are needed to be done on existing queries, datasets, or charts.

 ## 1.0.0